haiwen/seafile-user-manual/en/organization_management/integration_with_ADFS_SAML.md

 # Integration with ADFS/SAML single sign-on

-The _organization admin_ has to complete the following works.
+The following operations need to be completed by _organization admin_.
 The detailed steps depends on which ADFS service you use.
 We provide integration steps for Azure SAML SSO and on-premise ADFS.

 ## Integration with Microsoft Azure SAML single sign-on app